Notus-Regalia/.github/profile/README.md

 ## About

-Notus Regalia is a technology company that builds operational systems and the ventures that run on them.
-Founded in 2021 and headquartered in the Philippines, it operates as a founder-operator platform: a shared engineering backbone of APIs, data pipelines, and security infrastructure, reused across the companies it builds, backs, and incubates.
+Notus Regalia is a technology holding and venture-building company headquartered in the Philippines.
+Rather than operating a single product, it develops and oversees multiple ventures through one centralized operating framework — a shared engineering backbone of APIs, data pipelines, and security infrastructure reused across every company it builds, backs, and incubates.
+Its work centers on connected information
+systems: the backend architecture and data ecosystems that turn complex, real-world data into systems organizations can operate with command and precision.

+The company runs as a founder-operator platform, governing its ventures with institutional discipline and long-term ownership — systems-first thinking, capital efficiency, and a preference for repeatable operating systems and shared infrastructure over isolated project execution.
+Its mandate is deliberately cross-sector, spanning government and civic operations, defense, healthcare, enterprise, and energy, with effort directed toward opportunities of asymmetric impact.
+Founded in 2025, Notus Regalia is currently operating in stealth — concentrating on development and validation ahead of public exposure.

 ## Sectors